 Page

-Reference and administrative details of the Company, its Trustees and advisers 1
+Reference and administrative details of the Foundation, its Trustees and advisers 1

 Trustees' report 2 - 5

 Independent auditors' report on the financial statements 6 - 9

 Statement of financial activities 10

 Balance sheet 11 - 12

-Notes to the financial statements 13 - 21
+Notes to the financial statements 13 - 22

-REFERENCE AND ADMINISTRATIVE DETAILS OF THE COMPANY, ITS TRUSTEES AND ADVISERS FOR THE YEAR ENDED 31 MARCH 2022
+REFERENCE AND ADMINISTRATIVE DETAILS OF THE FOUNDATION, ITS TRUSTEES AND ADVISERS FOR THE YEAR ENDED 31 MARCH 2023

+Trustees Donna Chessum

+Margaret Dewsbury

+Alexandra Hemen (appointed 22 April 2023)

-Trustees Donna Chessum Margaret Dewsbury Brian Horner Mark Jeffries David Missen Sarah Steed Tim Sweeting Cllr John Ward, Chair Caroline Williams Helen Wilson Company registered number 09027498 Charity registered number 1158727 Registered office Shire Hall Market Avenue Norwich Norfolk NR1 3JQ Independent auditors MA Partners Audit LLP Statutory Auditors Chartered Accountants 7 The Close Norwich Norfolk NR1 4DJ Bankers Barclays Bank PLC Leicester LE87 2BB
+Brian Horner Mark Jeffries David Missen Sarah Steed Tim Sweeting number 09027498

+Cllr John Ward, Chair Caroline Williams Helen Wilson

+Company registered

+Charity registered

+number 1158727

+Registered office Shire Hall

+Market Avenue

+Norwich Norfolk NR1 3QX

+Independent auditors MA Partners Audit LLP

+Statutory Auditors Chartered Accountants

+7 The Close Norwich Norfolk NR1 4DJ

+Bankers Barclays Bank PLC

+Leicester LE87 2BB

-TRUSTEES' REPORT FOR THE YEAR ENDED 31 MARCH 2022
+TRUSTEES' REPORT FOR THE YEAR ENDED 31 MARCH 2023

-The Trustees present their annual report together with the audited financial statements of the Company for the year 1 April 2021 to 31 March 2022.
+The Trustees present their annual report together with the audited financial statements of the Foundation for the year 1 April 2022 to 31 March 2023.
 The Annual report serves the purposes of both a Trustees' report and a directors' report under company law.
 The Trustees confirm that the Annual report and financial statements of the charitable company comply with the current statutory requirements, the requirements of the charitable company's governing document and the provisions of the Statement of Recommended Practice (SORP) applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS102) (effective 1 January 2019).

-Since the Company qualifies as small under section 382 of the Companies Act 2006, the Strategic report required of medium and large companies under the Companies Act 2006 (Strategic Report and Directors' Report) Regulations 2013 has been omitted.
+Since the Foundation qualifies as small under section 382 of the Companies Act 2006, the Strategic report required of medium and large companies under the Companies Act 2006 (Strategic Report and Directors' Report) Regulations 2013 has been omitted.